-If you have any questions not covered on this page, please contact us
+If you have any questions not covered on this page, please contact us.

 Changes in circumstances mean that the current leaseholder is moving away from Reading and wishes to pass control of the pub on to someone else.
 The fact that this opportunity has arisen for the CIC to take this on does not mean that the pub is financially insolvent.